svaj/employer-test/README.md

 * Is all employee compensation known within the company?
 * Is employee compensation shared within the team?

-### What kind of meals are compensations?

-* Is breakfast provided?
-* Is lunch provided?
-* Is dinner available and provided?
-* Is there non-meal time food available?

 ## Organizational Structure